Erin Reed: Gender clinic map

 Reed began researching gender transition when she was 13, but she did not pursue it until her early 30s, not knowing how to navigate healthcare options.
 In 2019, Reed created a popular Google map of informed consent clinics, clinics which help transgender people access care, such as hormones, with reduced overhead.
 Reed was inspired to create it after spending too long looking for clinics and learning that her nearest suitable clinic was more than three hours away.

-In 2021, her data was used by anti-trans activists to harass healthcare providers on the list, motivated by their thought of it facilitating children access to medical transition.
+In 2021, her data was used by anti-trans activists to harass healthcare providers on the list, motivated by their thought of it facilitating children's access to medical transition.

 Career

 Reed worked as a digital director for The American Independent (formerly known as Shareblue) from 2016 until 2021.

 After 2021, Reed worked as a transgender rights blogger.
 She publishes the newsletter Erin in the Morning, focusing on legislation that impacts LGBTQ, and often specifically transgender, people.
 Reed began working on her newsletter full time in 2022.
 The same year, Reed published a map tracking US states that had the most and least legislative protection for transgender individuals.
 She has updated the map as new laws are proposed and passed.
 Reed was awarded 2024's Outstanding Blog at the GLAAD Media Awards.